 K. Dewatering

-All withdrawals from the surficial aquifer for dewatering to facilitate construction of Unit A must be retained within the Unit A stormwater detention pond.

-associated with facility pond liner drainage systems on adjacent land uses or legal uses of water existing at the time of petition for modification of site certification (PA-81-14L).
+All withdrawals from the surficial aquifer for dewatering associated with construction activities e.g., the lined pond expansion or replacement projects, and groundwater from facility pond liner drainage systems associated with groundwater suppression may be used as cooling tower makeup water.
+The Licensee must mitigate any adverse impact caused by dewatering associated with construction activities, e.g., the lined pond expansion or replacement projects, or as a result of groundwater depression associated with facility pond liner drainage systems on adjacent land uses or legal uses of water existing at the time of petition for modification of site certification (PA-81-14L).
 Adverse impacts include but are not limited to:

 a.
 Reductions of well water levels resulting in a reduction of 10% in the ability of an adjacent well to produce water;